leonardfavre/Master_Thesis_sflizard/docs/index.md

 This documentation describes and explains the different packages and modules developed during the SF Lizard project.

-This documentation describes and explains the different packages and modules developed during the SF Lizard project.

 The sflizard package contains 3 modules:

 * **run_hovernet_metric_tool** is a test utility launcher using the `compute_stats` metric function of the hover_net package.